slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to judge a man?

 <!--
-> *"When the character of a man is not clear to you, look at his friends."
--- Proverb*
 - we tend to judge others by their behaviour, and ourselves by our intentions.
 -->